The junction box and outlet box are wired under the kitchen sink in this installment.

 How to Wire an Electrical Outlet Under the Kitchen Sink

-Having fished a new run NM-B 12/2 cable from the circuit breaker panel through the crawlspace to the kitchen sink cabinet, I’m ready to wire the junction box and electrical receptacle.
+Having fished a new run NM-B 12/2 cable from the circuit breaker panel to the kitchen sink cabinet, I’m ready to wire the junction box and electrical receptacle.
 The materials used are illustrated in this photo:

-Referring to the letters in the above photo, the electrical parts are:
+Referring to the letters in the above photo, the electrical parts needed for this job are:

 - A) Leviton T5020-W 20-Amp White Tamper-Resistant Single Outlet.